Does Cultural Identity Influence Art?

 Well, I am sure that the theme of “split identity” will resonate with many of you.
 I have deep connections between two nations, that have a close yet complicated history.
 The lyrics to “Irish Blood, English Heart” by Morrissey, is a good starting point.

-I class myself as a European, leaning naïvely towards Internationalism.
+Over time identity develops, I class myself as a European, leaning naïvely towards Internationalism.
 I believe that humans should unite across national, political, cultural, racial, or class boundaries to advance their common interests.
 Governments should cooperate, because I believe mutual long-term interests are of greater importance than short-term disputes.

 Does Cultural Identity Influence the Creation of Art?, well I think it is clear that art mirrors the way of life, our environment and world.
 It’s an emblematic structure where it reflects the human territory on earth.
 Art has various structures like engineering, design, drawing, painting, and our predecessors likewise settled on the choice of communicating their craft.